 The Board has four committees, the Audit Committee, Compensation & Human Resources Committee, Nominating & Governance Committee, and Finance Committee.
 Each committee has a charter that is posted on our website at www.thetorocompany.com/corporategovernance.
 The charter of each committee describes the principal functions of the committee.
 As provided in their respective charters, each of the Compensation & Human Resources Committee, Nominating & Governance Committee, and Finance Committee may form and delegate authority to subcommittees when appropriate.
+Additionally, the Compensation & Human Resources Committee may delegate to one or more executive officers of the Company the authority to approve equity compensation awards under established equity compensation plans of the Company to employees other than the executive officers of the Company.
 On an annual basis the Audit Committee, Nominating & Governance Committee and Compensation & Human Resources Committee review the adequacy of their charter and their performance.
 The Finance Committee periodically reviews its charter and performance, with such review historically conducted on an annual basis.
 The Chair of each Board committee provides a summary of the matters discussed in their committee meeting to the full Board.